odahu/odahu-docs/source/ref_deployments.rst

 Grafana Dashboard
 ********************************************

-Out of the box, Odahu-flow provides the Grafana Model Deploymet dashboard.
+Out of the box, Odahu-flow provides the Grafana Model Deployment dashboard.
 It contains the charts with following system metrics:

     * availability